Bra Recycling for Charity – Where To Send Your Bras

 Enter Bra Recycling

 I was a bit stumped on bra recycling until my friend shared on Facebook about an amazing charity based in West Lothian, where I live.
 This charity, Smalls For All, specialises in bra recycling.
-As such, Smalls For All take in gently used bras, as well as new bras and pants from all over the UK.
+As such, Smalls For All takes in gently used bras, as well as new bras and pants from all over the UK.
 After quality checking them, the bras then get sent out to girls and women in both Africa and the UK.

-In Africa, Smalls for All help those living in orphanages, slums, IDP (internally displaced persons) camps, and schools.
+In Africa, Smalls for All helps those living in orphanages, slums, IDP (internally displaced persons) camps, and schools.
 Donations also go to those in hospitals suffering from medical conditions like obstetric fistula – a post-birth complication.

 Smalls For All underwear has gone to many African countries, including Cameroon, Ethiopia, Gambia, Ghana, Guinea, Kenya, Liberia, Madagascar, Malawi, Namibia, Rwanda, Sierra Leone, Somalia, South Africa, Swaziland, Tanzania, Uganda, Zambia, Zanzibar, and Zimbabwe.

-Within the UK, Smalls for All helps charities that focus on alleviating poverty in the UK by providing them with underwear, including your good quality recycled bras.
+Within the UK, Smalls for All helps charities that focus on alleviating poverty in the UK by providing them with underwear, including good quality recycled bras.

 Where to Send Your Bras For Recycling